RikiMerrick/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 In V2 the event context determines the message structure, and the location in the order of segments in the message provides context.
 So how / where these new segments are used depends on the context.
 This section is focused only on those events where Gender Harmony concepts are of importance, for patient related events, but also when important for next of kin or staff master files.

-The 3 Gender Harmony segments are related and will be inserted in patient specific messages as needed at the end of the patient identification (after the PD1 segment if it exists, otherwise after the PID segment), indicating that these concepts belong to the patient.
+The 3 Gender Harmony segments are related and will be inserted in person specific messages as needed at the end of the patient identification (after the PD1 segment if it exists, otherwise after the PID segment), indicating that these concepts belong to the patient.
 All 3 segments must be optional and repeating.
 When placed in other message groups, for example following the Next of Kin (NK1) segment, the concepts are understood to relate to the person being described in the Next of Kin segment, though only the GSP and GSR segments are applicable in this context and should be added as optional and repeating.

 ### Guidance on use of gender harmony artifacts in systems